Why preventr

 First and most importantly: I have tested the package’s functionality extensively.
 That is not the reason for the < 1.0.0 release.

 Rather, I developed the API with an eye toward maximizing simplicity and intuitiveness.
-Thus, while I do not anticipate any major/breaking changes to the API, I remain open to the idea there may be improvements to the API that may surface after more people use this package.
-This is the only reason I did not release as 1.0.0.
-In fact, this happened with the update from 0.9.0 to 0.10.0, where I added the ability to call calc_egfr()
+Thus, while I do not anticipate any major/breaking changes to the API, I remain open to the idea there may be improvements to the API that may surface, either from my own development ideas or after more people use this package.
+This is the only reason preventr

 Users should rest assured if any changes come to the API, I will avoid breaking changes unless they are necessary or there is a compelling argument for making such changes; likewise, I will aim to communicate any such changes clearly and in advance if possible.
 Again, I consider all of this very unlikely, but in the off chance something like that does arise, I also want others to rest assured I will make efforts to ensure surprises and/or headaches are minimized or avoided if possible, essentially following the best practices outlined at the excellent reference R Packages.